The $640 Kitchen Makeover

 So, that’s the Current State of the Kitchen.
 For now!

 p.s.
 Um, I forgot a big part of the existing “needs” in the kitchen – a dishwasher.
-Please notice the clear counters in these pictures – because you KNOW they always look like that…No, really.
+Please notice the clear counters we got made by Cut My Plastic. – because you KNOW they always look like that…No, really.
 I took these pictures on a rare day that it was sunny enough to give me enough light to take pictures of the kitchen and I happened to have put enough dishes away that they weren’t all over the counters or in the sink.
 (It was a magical day.)
 See that space under the counter where there are stools?
 Hopefully that will be home to a dishwasher in the future.
 It’s a sort of awkward size space right now, but it’s perfect for the stool and step stool – especially since I can puzzle them together well enough most of the time to keep an almost-2-year-old from dragging them all over the kitchen to get up on counters whenever he feels like exploring.
 Most of the time.